 The Charity greatly values the commitment made by the volunteers.
 It is acknowledged that The Charity has responsibilities towards its volunteers and similarly has expectations of them.
 In providing a volunteer policy and agreement it ensures that the relationship between the organisation and the volunteer is clear to both The Charity and the individual.
 The policy and agreement do not create a contract of employment or legally binding obligations.

-Advertising is usually through the Volunteer Centres but other avenues for recruitment may include web site links, media coverage and leaflets and recruitment events.
+Advertising is usually through the Volunteer Centres but other avenues for recruitment may include web site links, media coverage and leaflets, recruitment events and personal recommendation.

-Once an applicant expresses and interest in volunteering for The Charity an information pack will be posted or emailed.
+Once an applicant expresses an interest in volunteering for The Charity an information pack will be posted or emailed.
 The pack contains the following;

 - Response to enquiry (VP1)